-- 1 (1) The proceedings of the Legislative Rules Assembly of Nunavut and in all Committees of the Legislative Assembly shall be conducted according to these Rules. - (2) In all cases not provided for in these Rules or by other orders of the Assembly, the customs and procedures of this Assembly, the House of Commons and the provincial and territorial legislatures shall be followed, so far as they apply to this Assembly.
+- 1 (1) The proceedings in the Legislative Assembly Rules and in all Committees of the Legislative Assembly shall be conducted according to these Rules. - (2) In all cases not provided for in these Rules Customs and or by other orders of the Assembly, the procedures customs and procedures of this Assembly, the House of Commons and the provincial and territorial legislatures shall be followed, so far as they apply to this Assembly.